On the correspondence between Subshifts of Finite Type and Statistical Mechanics Models: The SFT-SMM correspondence

 \begin{proof} Let us start by noticing that $\Max(X_N)$ coincides with the simplex of equilibrium states on $X_N$ for energy everywhere zero.
-A direct computation allows to verify that $\pi_c^*$ is linear and therefore it is such that
+A direct computation allows to verify that $\pi_c^*$ is linear in the space of signed measures and therefore it is such that